DenisaXXIV/FMI-UniTBv/Courses/Udemy/FlutterDart-TheCompleteGuide/roll_dice_app/README.md

 <br>

-<sub>I learned to make these application following the tutorials on [Academind by Maximilian Schwarzmüller](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)</sub>
+<sub>I learned to make this application following the tutorials on [Academind by Maximilian Schwarzmüller](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)</sub>